Razor-eng/TaskManager_SpringBoot/README.md

 ## Overview

 This project is a full-stack Task Manager application consisting of a Spring Boot backend and a React frontend.
-It includes features like environment-specific configurations, task management, user interactions, and deployment readiness.
+It includes features like environment-specific configurations, task management, user interactions, and is ready for deployment.

 ---